Video Link: https://vimeo.com/284825138

 It's a simple equation.
 More ZZZZ's = more weight loss.
-Who would have thought that dropping pounds and blow-torching fat was as simple as closing your eyes?
+Who would have thought that dropping pounds and blow-torching fat is as simple as closing your eyes?

 Enjoy Green Tea

-Green tea is a perfect beverage for people who want to lose weight and increase metabolism.
+Green tea is a perfect beverage for people who want to lose weight and increase their metabolism.
 Again, there are a few reasons for this.
-Green tea is a zero-calorie drink and is a complete guilt-free beverage.
+Green tea is a zero-calorie drink and is an entirely guilt-free beverage.

-If you feel you need to add sweetener, there are sugar substitutes like Stevia which have no adverse impact on health while also being a good-tasting substitute for sugar.
+If you feel you need to add sweeteners, sugar substitutes like Stevia have no adverse impact on health while also being a good-tasting substitute for sugar.

-This beverage is also a formidable choice for dieters because it is loaded with antioxidants, which both can preserve your health at the cellular level while also boosting your metabolism.
+This beverage is also a formidable choice for dieters because it is loaded with antioxidants, which can preserve your health at the cellular level while boosting your metabolism.

-Researchers found that antioxidants contained within green tea have a direct positive impact on fat metabolism, and burn energy even when taking into account the caffeine content of the drink.
+Researchers found that antioxidants contained within green tea have a direct positive impact on fat metabolism and burn energy even when considering the caffeine content of the drink.

-Researchers also found that healthy males that drank green tea had metabolisms which were around four percent higher than men that did not.
+Researchers also found that healthy males who drank green tea had metabolisms around four per cent higher than men who did not.

 Crank Up the Intensity of Your Workouts